oppia/oppia-web-developer-docs/End-to-End-Tests.md

   var output = await someAsynchronousFunction();
   await // do something with "output"
   ```
+* `browser.switchTo().activeElement()` can cause problems when combined with our `action` functions.
+One such problem is a `Cannot read property 'bind' of undefined` error.
+Instead, use the normal `element(...)` element selectors to get the element you want to interact with.
+You can use a `debugger` statement (see the debugging section below) right before `browser.switchTo().activeElement()` to find what active is element there.

 ## Debugging end to end tests ##
 ### Steps to use the debugger tool ###